Shahariar-Rokon/New-Angular-with-ASP.NET-Core-API/README.md

 ## Description

-This project is created to demonstrate **Angular 17** using **ASP.NET Core API**.
+This project was created to demonstrate **Angular 17** using an **ASP.NET Core API**.
 The strength of this project is that it smplifies the api and frontend relationship.
-It also performs as a showcase of new **Standalone** feature of angular.
+It also serves as a showcase of the new **Standalone** feature of Angular.

 In this project, I've created a hypothetical scenario about a software where you can: